 With CBD popularity at an all-time high, consumers are still trying to sort the best products from the worst…

 By now, you know that CBD is the most exciting craze in cannabis right now.
-And with the ability to produce hemp-derived CBD legally throughout the U.S., CBD products are more accessible than ever.
+And with the ability to produce hemp-derived CBD legally throughout the United States, CBD products are more accessible than ever.

 But, of course, with any hot new trend comes both the established, legitimate companies creating high-quality products that are here to stay and the droves of fly-by-night companies creating unreliable, even fraudulent products that are just trying to make a quick buck.

 With this dichotomy comes consumer confusion.
-Several of my own colleagues have approached me with questions like, how can I know that I’m getting what I paid for?
+We’ve heard several colleagues ask questions like, how can I know that I’m getting what I paid for?
 What’s the difference between hemp oil, full-spectrum CBD, and pure CBD?

 And perhaps most important, what companies should I trust to buy CBD products from?